nilfm/algorithms/README.md

 * Allows to efficiently check whether a string contains another.
 * Time complexity: O(n), where n is the size of the largest string.
 * Space complexity: O(n), where n is the size of the largest string.
+* Incorporated into StringAlgorithms namespace
+* Implemented testing by comparison with naive algorithm

 #### Manacher's algorithm <a name="manacher"></a>
 * Language: C++
 * Allows to efficiently find the longest palindromic substring of a given string.
 * Time complexity: O(n), where n is the size of the string.
 * Space complexity: O(n), where n is the size of the string.
+* To do: incorporate into StringAlgorithms namespace
+* To do: implement testing by comparison with naive algorithm

 ### Graph Algorithms <a name="graphalgos"></a>